 Pope Bullock AIA

-Pope Bullock joined Cooper Carry in 1981 and was named a Principal in 1988 and Vice President in 1992.
+Pope Bullock joined Cooper Carry in 1981 and was named a Principal in 1988.
 He served as executive vice president from 1998 to 2008.
 Pope is the founding principal of the Hospitality Studio.
 His works have earned numerous awards including five design awards from the American Institute of Architects (AIA), three Awards for Excellence in 1983, 1987, and 1995 for hotel projects, and two of Merit including his work on the Emory University Mathematics and Science Center in 2002.
 Pope has also been a contributor in numerous publications including The New York Times, the Atlanta Business Chronicle, and Hotel Business.
 His expertise and vast range of experience have allowed him to play a key role in various projects involving hospitality, corporate, office, retail, as well as mixed-use.
 Pope is a member of several organizations including the AIA, Urban Land Institute (ULI), and the National Council of Architectural Registration Board (NCARB).
 He has served as member, vice president, and president of the Georgia State Board of Architects, and the Auburn University School of Architecture Advisory Board, as well as the Dean’s Excellence Committee at Auburn University.
 Pope is also a member of the Society of Architectural Historians, has Bachelors of Science and Architecture from Auburn University, and is registered to practice in 18 states.